Skip to main content

 API,API

-CSV Requirements:
+CSV Validation:

 Step 5: Create Glossary

-1. Review all entered information
+1. Review all entered information:

-2. Click "Create" or "Save" button
+2. Click "Create" button

-3. Glossary is created and added to your list
+3. Glossary created and added to list

-CSV File Preparation
+CSV File Examples

-Medical Terms (English → Dutch):
+Medical Terms (English → Dutch)

 myocardial infarction,hartinfarct